 Lau Pa Sat Hawker Centre (Telok Ayer Market)

 Spending time in the central business district?
-There’s a good chance the Lau Pa Sat Hawker Centre (often also referred to as Telok Ayer Market) will catch your eye.
+On my walks through this bustling area, it was impossible for me not to spot the Lau Pa Sat Hawker Centre, often also referred to as Telok Ayer Market.

-In my visits to Singapore, Lau Pa Sat became one of my favourite places to eat.
-Whereas other centres often present a challenge in finding a place to sit, there’s 2,500-odd seats here.
-Outside the lunch rush, you should have no problem finding a place to plop down to eat.
+During my three visits to Singapore, Lau Pa Sat became one of my favourite places to eat in the city centre.
+Whereas other centres often present a challenge in finding a place to sit, there are 2,500-odd seats here.
+Outside the lunch rush, I had no problem finding a place to plop down to eat.

-Although you can rarely go wrong with trying new foods in Singapore, I took a particular liking to the char kway teow at Lai Heng Fried Kway Teow (now closed).
+Although you can rarely go wrong with trying new foods in Singapore, I took a particular liking to the char kway teow at Lai Heng Fried Kway Teow (sadly, now closed).
 The dish douses fried wide rice noodles & seafood with dark soy & pork lard.
-The noodle soup at the Qiu Lian Ban Mian hawker stall is also outstanding.
+The noodle soup at the Qiu Lian Ban Mian hawker stall was also outstanding.

 Roaming around the Lau Pa Sat area in the evening?
 Don’t miss the chance to get your Singapore BBQ meat fix on Satay Street.

-Satay Street is located on Boon Sat Street behind the pavilion.
-The nightly experience sees Singapore’s top satay vendors set up shop on the street-side.
-From the stalls, they offer up their most succulent attempts at the popular street snack.
+I stumbled upon Satay Street on Boon Sat Street behind the pavilion.
+The nightly experience sees Singapore’s top satay vendors set up shop on the street side.
+Whether chicken, pork, or beef, I tasted several succulent varieties of this popular street snack here.
+(With its oh-so-delicious peanut dipping sauce, naturally!)

 Nearest MRT station: Telok Ayer (DT18), Exit A